This topic describes how to run a release process, execute the release stages, perform actions, and evaluate quality gates.

-- Open the My Work area.
-For details, see My Work area.
+Open the My Work area.
+For details, see The My Work area.

-- Quality gate: Go through each of the criteria, and mark them as Passed or Failed.
+- User input criteria.
+Go through each of the user-input criteria, and mark them as Passed or Failed.

 Conclusion Details Complete

-Indicates that the action completed successfully.
-The action is marked "Completed", and the next action moves to "Pending".
+Indicates that an item completed successfully.
+The item is marked Completed, and the next item moves to Pending.

-If you mark a quality gate complete, although not all its criteria passed, you are prompted to provide a reason for completing the gate.
+If you mark a quality gate as completed, although not all its criteria passed or were evaluated, you are prompted to provide a reason for completing the gate.
 Your input is added to the Transition note field.
-The quality gate's phase is set to "Completed", its success flag is set to "Failed but overriden".
+The quality gate's phase is set to Completed.

-Skip Indicates that the action was skipped.
-The action is marked "Skipped".
-The next action moves to "Pending".
+Skip Indicates that the action or quality gate was skipped.
+The item is marked Skipped.
+The next action moves to Pending.